fritzhelbert/processing-game-of-life/README.md

 ## Processing - Conway's Game of Life
-Implementation of Conway's Game of Life in Processing.
+Implementation of Conway's Game of Life written in Processing.

 ## Description from Wikipedia
 >The Game of Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 The game is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.